staticGuru/staticGuru/README.md

 - 👨‍💻 All of my projects are available at [Guruvignesh's workspace](https://developer-portfolio-jxym.vercel.app/)

-- 💬 Ask me about **NodeJS, Python, FastAPI, React, AI/ML, Typescript, Javascript**
+- 💬 Ask me about **NodeJS, Python, FastAPI, React, AI/ML, Typescript, Javascript, DSA**

 - 📫 How to reach me **vigneshguru274@gmail.com**